hogehogeworld/dotfiles/README.md

-# KOBA789 dotfiles
+# ashigirl96 dotfiles

-The dotfiles KOBA789 uses.
+The dotfiles ASHIGIRL96 uses (from KOBA789).

 ## How to Use